-In 2004, he won EPSRC's largest Adventure Grant (top 1% of national projects - EPSRC in the UK is equivalent to ARC in Australia).
-In 2007, he was awarded an Advanced EPSRC Fellowship ranking number 1 at the national panel (high-level five year fellowship).
-In total, Uwe has won over £ 5 million of EPSRC funding as Principal Investigator and over £ 20 million as Co -Investigator.
-From 2009-2013 he acted as a Strategic Advisor to EPSRC in the area of Artificial Intelligence, an appointment that was exceptionally renewed twice.
-Uwe has worked closely with China for many years, including being appointed as Visiting Professor at Shanghai Business School, Concurrent Professor at Fudan University in 2015 and the award of a Special Professorship at Shenzhen University in 2014.
+In 2004, Professor Aickelin won EPSRC's largest Adventure Grant (top 1% of national projects - EPSRC in the UK is equivalent to ARC in Australia).
+In 2007, he was awarded an Advanced EPSRC Fellowship ranking number 1 at the national panel (five-year Future Fellowship).
+In total, he has won over 10 million AUD of EPSRC funding as Principal Investigator and over 40 million AUD as Co -Investigator in the fields of Artificial Intelligence, Data Mining, Machine Learning and Decision Support.

 Education and training

-University of Wales, Swansea
+University of Wales, Swansea 1999